Coder-RD/Java_Challenge/README.md

 ### 📚 Concepts Practiced

-- 🔤 String Tokenization
-- ✂️ String Splitting
-- 🧩 `String.split()` Method
-- 🔍 Regular Expressions
+- 🔎 Regular Expressions
-- 🔠 Alphabetic Character Filtering
-- 📊 Token Counting
+- 🧩 Regex Pattern Validation
+- ⚙️ `Pattern` Class
+- 🔧 `Pattern.compile()`
+- 🚨 Exception Handling
+- ❌ Invalid Regex Detection
+- ✅ Valid Regex Detection
-- 📝 String Processing
+- 🔤 String Processing
 - 🧠 Logical Thinking
 - 💻 Problem Solving

 ### 📂 Files Added

-    Day-19/
+    Day-20/
     │
-    ├── Java String Tokens.java
+    ├── Pattern Syntax Checker.java
-    └── Screenshot (224).png
+    └── Screenshot (228).png

 ### 💡 Key Concept

-The **Java String Tokens** challenge requires splitting a given string into tokens.
+The **Pattern Syntax Checker** challenge requires checking whether a given regular expression pattern has valid syntax.

-A token is defined as one or more consecutive English alphabetic letters.

-The `String.split()` method can be used with a regular expression to separate the input string into individual tokens.

-The program first determines the total number of tokens and then prints each token on a new line in the same order as it appears in the input.
+Java provides the `Pattern.compile()` method to compile a regular expression.
+If the pattern is syntactically correct, it can be compiled successfully.

+If the pattern contains invalid regular expression syntax, Java throws a `PatternSyntaxException`.

 ### 🔑 Java Concept Used

-    String[] tokens = s.split("[^A-Za-z]+");

-The regular expression separates the string whenever one or more non-alphabetic characters are encountered.

-This allows the program to extract only the required alphabetic tokens from the input string.
+    Pattern.compile(pattern);

+The `Pattern.compile()` method is used to compile the given regular expression.

+A `try-catch` block can be used to handle invalid regular expression patterns and determine whether the pattern is **Valid** or **Invalid**.

 ### ✅ Status